zeyf/multithreadedsieveoferastosthenes/README.md

-# cop4520assignment1
+# Multithreaded Sieve of Erastosthenes

 by Zain Emmanuel Yousaf Fuentes
-Professor Juan Parra

 ## File name and how to run it